qpa-agh/poland_memgraph/README.md

 # Advanced Database Systems
 Paulina Gacek, Jakub Hulek

+This project was done as a part of Advanced Database Systems course.
+It focues on modelling part of OpenStreetMap data of Poland into a Memgraph graph database.
+Main task was to create an import pipeline and create specified relationships and a tool CLI to query it.

 # Milestone 1: Choice of technologies, model & definitions (and partially Milestone 2)
 ## Main Technology
 Memgraph [link](https://memgraph.com/)